 - help shape the future for ourselves and for our children and grandchildren,

-- keep the fund safe, and
+- keep our pension funds safe, and

 The debate on climate change is over.

 Burning the existing fossil fuel reserves would irreparably harm the planet.
 We either allow the harm or not.
 Continued exploration for new fossil fuel sources is like finding new carcinogens to feed to a cancer patient.
 Now is the time to say enough.
 We must find a better way.

 Climate change is not just an “environmental issue”.
 It’s an issue of justice–of who pays for it.
 Climate change will make life harder for us and our children and we will pick up the tab.

 The 1% might not feel this but we will!
 And public workers will be hit especially hard – the state will have to spend more to rebuild infrastructure and help society cope with the change.
 That will leave less money available for current public services.

 Burning fossil fuels is the biggest contributor to climate change.
 Our society needs to implement a plan as soon as possible to reduce our dependency on them.
 But oil and gas companies are making too much money now from the existing system to support changes.
 They get the profits but we will pay to clean up the mess of the climate change they are causing.

 So its time to send them a message.
 If enough large funds divest from fossil fuel companies, that will send a powerful message that they need to do something about climate change.

 Will divesting cost our retirees?